A VC That Uses AI to Find Startups to Invest In

 Making Dropshipping Easier

 This next startup, Oberlo, was acquired by Shopify for $15 million so they represent a successful exit for InReach.
 This Lithuanian startup was flying under the radar and working on something called “dropshipping” which used to be – and perhaps to some extent, still is – all the rage with people who think it’s an easy business to get into and make millions when in fact it’s tough as nails and far more work than most people are willing to commit to doing.
-Oberlo was making it a whole lot easier for dropshippers to import products which was a lot of the hassle with setting up shop as a dropshipper.
+Oberlo was making it a whole lot easier for dropshippers to import products which were a lot of the hassle with setting up shop as a dropshipper.
 Of course, since Shopify makes a popular platform used for dropshipping, the acquisition made a whole lot of sense.

 Surveys as a Service